-Considering the sector focus of the fund, the following sustainability risks have been identified to be likely material for the investments made by Aescap in the economic sector Biotechnology & Pharmaceuticals:
+Considering the sector focus of the funds, the following sustainability risks have been identified to be likely material for the investments made by the Aescap investment team in the economic sector Biotechnology & Pharmaceuticals:

 - Safety and quality of clinical trials and participants.